mrmans0n/localio/README.md

 * `:rails` for Rails YAML files.
 The `output_path` needed is your `config/locales` directory.
 * `:json` for an easy JSON format for localizables.
 The `output_path` is yours to decide :)
 * `:java_properties` for .properties files used mainly in Java.
 Files named language_(lang).properties will be generated in `output_path`'s root directory.
+* `:resx` for .resx files used by .NET projects, e.g. Windows Forms, Windows Phone or Xamarin.

 #### Extra platform parameters